EGmux/IF848/README.md

 # Contents

-## Implementation of KNN - knn branch
+## Implementation of KNN and application - knn branch